getlantern/messaging-android/README.md

 Group participants may change over time.

 ### /con/[c/[contactId]|g/[groupId]]
 A conversation is a stream of messages, tied either to a specific contact for one on one messages or to a group for group messages.
 It is identified by either c[contactId] for a direct conversation or g[groupId] for a group conversation.

+### /cbt/[timestamp]/[c/[contactId]|g/[groupId]]
+Index of Conversations by most recent message timestamp.

 ### /m/[timestamp]/[senderIdentityKey]/[messageId]
 The full content of all ShortMessages are stored here, including both sent and received messages.